modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 (Image elaborated by the authors)
 </center>

-In what follows we describe the main concepts and models contained in the Nobel Lectures presented by Bohr, Lamb, Townes, and Schawlow.
-In each case we start indicating the name of the Laureate and then the year and the reasons for the award.
-Next, we insert an official document called WORK describing the main contributions of each laureate.
-Finally, we include the title of each Lecture, its subtitles when they exist in the original and two boxes related to concepts and models contained in each Lecture.
+This section refers to the Physics Nobel Prizes awarded to Bohr, Lamb, Townes, and Schawlow.
+In each case we start indicating the year of the Prize and insert an official document called WORK explaining the main contributions of each laureate.
+Then, we include the title of each Nobel Lecture and its subtitles when they exist in the original.
+Finally, a table and a box respectively describe the concepts and models contained in each Lecture.
 All the corresponding references in MLA format are given at the end of this section.

 **In 1922** “for his services in the investigation of the structure of atoms and of the radiation emanating from them”.